 Like all critical care units in London, recruiting and maintaining nurses is difficult.
 We have a lot of excellent nurses from all sorts of backgrounds both clinically and geographically; some are not only new to critical care but also new to London!

 You will find that the ICU nurses are extremely approachable and they will always be willing to help you and give advice.
-If you have any problems with the nursing staff please talk to the Band 7 in charge and, if necessary, the consultant on call or Matron if required.
+If you have any problems with the nursing staff please talk to the Band 7 in charge of your area and, if necessary, the consultant on call or Matron if required.